 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates leave the program prepared to pursue a diverse range of professional careers reflecting the breadth of the textiles field.
-Utilizing the technical skills gained, they have established careers in design, as varied as working in industry creating commercial items to setting up boutique studios for the creation of one-of-a-kind fabrics for garments and interiors.
+Graduates leave the program, with the technical skills they gained, prepared to pursue a diverse range of professional careers reflecting the breadth of the textiles field.
+Some have established careers in design, in settings as varied as working in industry creating commercial items to setting up boutique studios for the creation of one-of-a-kind fabrics for garments and interiors.
 Others have chosen to pursue graduate degrees in art or design or in fields adjacent to textiles such as business or technology.
 Graduates continue to develop their art practice once leaving ASU, with outcomes that range from continued personal explorations to professional gallery exhibitions.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: